-Occupant activities can affect indoor air quality and contribute to odours.
+Occupant activities can affect indoor air quality (IAQ) and contribute to odours.
 The use of office equipment such as photocopiers, printers and computers increases the level of indoor air contamination.
-Fuel-burning devices, like fireplaces, woodstoves, or wood stoves produce a variety of VOCs, including formaldehyde.
+Fuel-burning devices, like fireplaces, woodstoves, or gas stoves produce a variety of VOCs, including formaldehyde.
 In addition, smoking, cooking, and cleaning cause elevated levels of VOCs that can affect health, especially for individuals with asthma or certain allergies.

 High indoor air temperatures and humidity and renovations typically exacerbate air quality problems.